Manster/UART_Transmission_speed/README.md

    - TX Pin: GPIO 4
    - RX Pin: GPIO 5

-4. Optional:
-   - External UART module (e.g., USB-to-TTL converter) for testing
+4. USB-to-TTL converter to send and receive command from esp to PC.

 ---